 back to this beautiful country

-Basically, if you want to see around this country , it might take you 3 -4 days.
-It is small, but there are many things to do.
+Basically, if you want to see around this country , it might take you more than 3 -4 days.
+It is small, but there are too many things to do.
 For instance, one of the famous sopt, Santosa, where Universal Studio and beach at, will take you at least a day to play around.
 In the city, there are more cool places worth a visit, such as Clarke Quay for night view, Masjid Sultan and Haji Land to see around and shopping, Chinese Town, and spots I will share in this post.
 Except those, the night zoo and botanic gardens are highly recommended.

 How to go there?